Displee/RS3-model-viewer/README.md

 # RS3-model-viewer
 This is an effort to create a RuneScape3 model viewer using JavaFX together with OpenGL.
-This project is open-source and will be contributed by other developers.
+This project is open-source and can be contributed by other developers.

 ![alt text](https://i.imgur.com/OJhslY0.png)